In 2022, tuition for full-time students at Belmont Abbey College was $18,500 a year.

-If this information makes going to college seem daunting, remember, the "sticker price" of tuition doesn't tell the full story.
-Many students owe way less than the total tuition after grants, scholarships, and tuition discounts are applied.
-Additionally, student loans can make theactual cost of attending college more manageable until you've finishing school and found a job.
+If this makes attending the college of your dreams seem daunting, remember, the advertized cost of tuition does not tell the full story.
+Many students find the actual cost of college is way less than the total tuition after grants, scholarships, and tuition discounts are applied.
+And, student loans can make thecost of college more manageable until you're done with college.

-Belmont Abbey College is a private, religious institution, so it has the same tuition for students from North Carolina as it does for residents from other states.
+Belmont Abbey College is a private, religious institution, which means it has the same tuition for residents of North Carolina as it does for residents from other states.

-Choosing a school where you qualify for the reduced tuition offered to state residentscan save on the total cost of attending college.
-Take the time to verify your state's eligibility criteria for in-state residency.
+Choosing a school where you qualify for in-state tuition can save on the total cost of attending college.
+Be sure to verify your state's eligibility criteria for in-state residency.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements as well, depending on the state you and your parents currently live in.
+There may be other criteria as well, depending on where you live.

-Tuition at Belmont Abbey College is the same for all students.
+Tuition at Belmont Abbey College is the same for every student.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Housing and campus dining at Belmont Abbey College is $11,590 a year.
-This number includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat all or some of your meals the school dining facilities.
-Students who live off campus but would like to be able to eat in the campus dining can pay for a meal plan.
-The cost of a mean plan, or board-only, is $8,000.
+Housing and campus dining at Belmont Abbey College costs $12,142 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the Belmont Abbey College's on-campus cafeterias and dining halls.
+Students who do not live on-campus but would like to be able to eat in the campus dining can pay for a meal plan.
+The cost of board-only is $8,000.

-There may be additional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges offer ways for students with financial need to find ways to lower or eliminate these fees.
+There may be other costs associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
+Most colleges have resources so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.

-The total cost of getting around in college can really vary.
-Will you take a subway, car or an airplane to get to school?.
+The cost of transportation in college can really vary.
+Will you drive, fly, or take public transportation to school?
 Is on-campus parking free, or will you need to budget for parking?
-Is the campus easy to get around on foot?
-Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
-All of these questions can make a big difference in your transportation budget.
-Keeping in mind, first-year students are allowed to park a car on campus.
+Is the campus walkable?
+Do you plan to bring a car or are you planning to use public transportation?
+All of these questions can drastically impact your estimated cost of transportation.
+At Belmont Abbey College, freshman are allowed to park on campus.

-A school's location can impact your transportation budget.
+Where are a college is located can impact transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in a city is usually costly, but there may be more buses, trains or low-cost flight options to actually get to school.
-Belmont Abbey Collegeis located in a small town setting in North Carolina, near Charlotte.
+On the flip side, getting around in a city is often expensive, but there may be more trains, busses and low-cost flight options to actually get to school.
+The Belmont Abbey College campus is in a small town setting in North Carolina, not far from Charlotte.

 |Total Estimated Costs|